Sunbasket: Service

 The company serves customers who have strict dietary restrictions, offering paleo, gluten-free and vegetarian options, among others.
 It is one of the few meal kit companies that is USDA - Certified Organic.
 The ingredients are sourced from California farms.

-Personnel

-The company's recipes are created by Chef Justine Kelly, the former Chef de Cuisine at the Slanted Door, and a former contestant on Iron Chef America.
-Tyler MacNiven, the 2006 winner of The Amazing Race, is a co-founder and the company's head of user experience.
-Tyler Florence, a celebrity chef, is one its board members.

 Sustainability

 In response to industry concerns about wasteful packaging in meal kits, the company set a goal to produce zero-waste packaging and developed recyclable insulation liners using recyclable PET fiber; ice packs made from GMO cotton and water; and fully compostable ingredient bags.